dheerajsachdeva/capstone2/README.md

 Clone this repository to your desired folder:

-git clone git@github.com:dheerajsachdeva/leaderboard.git
+git clone git@github.com:dheerajsachdeva/capstone2.git

 ### Install

-Install this project with:
+Install this project with: for install on your machine you can clone the repo with command : git clone git@github.com:dheerajsachdeva/capstone2.git

 ### Usage

-To run the project, execute the following command:
+To run the project, execute the following command: npm run build and then npm start (You need to install webpack to use these commands)

 ### Run tests

-To run tests, run the following command:
+To run tests, run the following command: npm run test (You need to install jest Library to use these commands)

 ## Deployment

-You can deploy this project using:
+You can deploy this project using: git hub pages on your repository.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>